wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/wodle-docker.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
-  :description: Find out configuration options of the Docker wodle.
+  :description: Find out the configuration options of the Docker wodle.
 Learn more about it in this section of the Wazuh documentation.

 .. _wodle_docker: